5hidobu/5hidobu.github.io/_posts/2024-12-03-PEB_Walking_Injector.md

 ![image](https://github.com/user-attachments/assets/da4c8faa-8b29-4659-8c63-48819f6252a5)

 Focusing on what we want to see related to the PEB, we must highlight this FUNction.
+> is a x64 sample, so segment and offset are a different from what we learn in the previous chapters.
+Can you
 Let's split the instructions that we see in the code snippet below:

 ![image](https://github.com/user-attachments/assets/788f132d-0f16-4c3a-b46a-123c1e929893)